blinkk/amagaki/packages/amagaki-plugin-partial-library/README.md

 ## Options

-Refer to the [`PartialLibraryOptions` interface](src/partial-library.ts) for a full list of options.
+Refer to the [`PartialLibraryPluginOptions` interface](src/partial-library.ts) for a full list of options.

+## Usage

+The partial library is designed to be used within a view from the project the plugin is used in.
+This allows for defining a view that loads the project specific styling/js and allows the developer to control the partial output if they would like to display examples of the partial usage in the site.

+By default the plugin only generates a simple partial listing and usage count information.

+Set the view using the `rendering.view` configuration option.

+Refer to the [`PartialLibraryContext` interface](src/partial-library.ts) for a full list of the template context passed to the view.

 ## Example